pat-alt/reinforcement_learning/README.md

 ## Multi-Armed Bandit problems

 [Problem Set 2](ps2_answers.html) replicates an empirical evaluation of Thompson Sampling (Chapelle and Li 2011).
+Code for this problem has been implemented in R and performance-enhanced through `Rcpp` (`C++`).

 To run the simulation from the command line, simply execute the command below.
 This will clone the git repo to your device and run the simulation with parameters specified in `run_simulation`.

 ``` bash
 git clone https://github.com/pat-alt/reinforcement_learning.git